projekt-wolkenschloss/wolkenschloss/docs/deployment.md

 A. Creating a bootable drive with a pre-configured Wolkenschloss image via another computer

-B. Creating a bootable drive with a standard NixOS image and the installing Wolkenschloss
+B. Creating a bootable drive with a standard NixOS image and then installing Wolkenschloss

 ### Option A: Booting and installing Wolkenschloss